 I THINK BACK to 1942 when I make this dessert.
 We grew extra large and juicy blackberries that year, and Mother canned 400 quarts.

 For years, whenever we went home to visit, Mother brought up jars of blackberries from the cellar and treated us to the best cobblers, jam cakes or jam in the world.

 -Dorothy Lilliquist, Brooklyn Center, Minnesota

-I took this wonderful tart into school for a potluck that we had during homecoming.
-I work with 4th graders and we typically eat at staggered times starting with kindergarten and working our way up to 4th grade.
-Buy the time I got in there to eat lunch, my tart was gone but there was a nice note left telling me how good it was.—Dianna Wara, Washington, Illinois
+I took this wonderful tart to school for a potluck.
+I work with 4th graders, and we typically eat at staggered times, starting with kindergarten and working our way up to 4th grade.
+By the time I got in the room where we eat lunch, my tart was gone, but there was a nice note telling me how good it was. —Dianna Wara, Washington, Illinois